CHIA-AN-YANG/exchange-test/README.md

-# Exchange Mobile View
+# Exchange Page - Mobile View

-A mock that showcases a exchange process, constructed with Vue.js.
+A mock that showcases an exchange process, constructed with Vue.js.

 ---